pzel/testdouble-test-wiki/Greeting-Kata.md

 ## Requirement 6

 Allow mixing of normal and shouted names by separating the response into two greetings.
 For example, when `name` is `["Amy", "BRIAN", "Charlotte"]`, then the method should return the string `"Hello, Amy and Charlotte.
 AND HELLO BRIAN!"`

+## Requirement 7

+If any entries in `name` are a string containing a comma, split it as its own input.
+For example, when `name` is ["Bob", "Charlie, Dianne"], then the method should return the string `"Hello, Bob, Charlie, and Dianne"`.

+## Requirement 8

+Allow the input to escape intentional commas introduced by Requirement 7.
+These can be escaped in the same manner that CSV is, with double quotes surrounding the entry.
+For example, For example, when `name` is ["Bob", "\"Charlie, Dianne\""], then the method should return the string `"Hello, Bob and Charlie, Dianne"`.